 Male death toll is 2.5 times the Female death toll

-The death toll of male was more than 27000 in these 15 years while the female death toll was little over 11000.
+The male death toll was more than 27000 in these 15 years while the female death toll was a little over 11000.
 In five of these 15 years, the male death toll was more than 2.5 times the female death toll.
 2001 is the only year when the female death toll was more than half the male death toll.

 40% of the deaths because of the Collapse of Residential buildings